Sunriver Oregon – 12 Things To Do For Families In The Summer!

 They have also put in a new Virtual Reality spot across the street from the Village that my kids really enjoyed if you are looking for a break from the heat!

 If you are planning a trip to Central Oregon, be sure to check out this article on 5 Family Friendly Restaurants in Bend and Sunriver Oregon, for recommendations on where to eat.
 Many of the rentals in the area have kitchens in them, and there is a grocery store in the village, but it is always fun to eat out on vacation too, and there are some great options in the area.

-If you are just starting to plan your getaway, here are 6 Reasons to Use a Vacation Rental in Sunriver Oregon.
+If you are just starting to plan your getaway, here is a great vacation home to consider if you want to share with another family or have a large family, and here are 6 Reasons to Use a Vacation Rental in Sunriver Oregon.
 We have always stayed in timeshare condos on our stays, and loved it, but you will also sometimes see the Sunriver resort and other Bend area resorts show up on Groupon too.
 I prefer the Sunriver vacation rentals, as you get more room, a kitchen to cook in, and often times other freebies (like bike rentals and SHARC tickets at some), but some of the resorts have some great amenities (like special events, and kids clubs, etc) so it really depends on how your family likes to travel.

 Sunriver is one of those locations that is nice all year long.
-If you plan to visit in the Winter instead of the Summer, be sure to check out 5 Winter Activities in Sunriver and Bend Oregon the Whole Family Will Love!
+If you plan to visit in the Winter instead of the Summer, be sure to check out 5 Winter Activities in Bend and Sunriver Oregon the Whole Family Will Love!